-How Much Do Data Scientists Make?
+How Much Data Scientists Make?
+(Updated for 2024)

-How Much Do Data Scientists Make?
+How Much Data Scientists Make?
+(Updated for 2024)

 Overview

-Today, we’re talking about data science salaries.
+Today, we’re talking about how much data scientists make.

 Obviously, this is a huge– and typically taboo– question to ask just anyone, so in the spirit of full transparency, I’ll be telling you how much I’ve made in all of my data science positions ever since I graduated.

 First of all, let’s cover some basics.
 Your pay will very much depend on the company you’re working for, with respect to their size, how much funding they’re willing to allocate to you, and lots of other factors.
-It also depends on you– your experiences, your career progression, and how much money really matters to you (pertaining to the position you apply for).
+It also depends on you– your experiences, your career progression, and how much money matters to you (pertaining to the position you apply for).

 Summary of my career and salary numbers